realm/realm-js/packages/realm/DOCUMENTATION.md

    * are ignored entirely by this method and will not be returned.
    *
    * @param property For a collection of objects, the property to take the maximum of.
-   * @throws {@link Error} If no property with the name exists or if property is not numeric/date.
+   * @throws {Error} If no property with the name exists or if property is not numeric/date.
    * @returns The maximum value.
    * @since 1.12.1
 */